 Acela: DC-Baltimore-Philadelphia-NYC-New Haven-Providence-Boston

 Crescent: NYC-Philadelphia-Baltimore-DC-Charlotte-Atlanta-New Orleans

 Capitol Limited: DC-Pittsburgh-Cleveland-Toledo-Chicago

-The recently opened Metro Silver Line is only a few miles from Dulles International Airport.
-By 2018, that Metro line will reach and pass the airport.
+Metro Silver Line finally opens Dulles International Airport in summer 2022.
 With the exception of New York and Chicago, no other city Metrorail lines are as comprehensive, see: METRO SYSTEM MAP.

 Metrorail fares depend on where you go and a premium is charged during Rush Hours.
-Visitors should purchase a one-day, weekend or fixed dollar amount Farecard to avoid the cumbersome fare scheme.
+Visitors should purchase a one-day, weekend, or fixed dollar amount Farecard to avoid the cumbersome fare scheme.
 Two children up to age 4 travel free with a paying customer.
-Metrorail has good station signage, useful system maps and is ADA compliant, though elevators are sometimes difficult to locate.
-In a nice touch, all stations feature bumpy tiles to alert sight impaired patrons that they are nearing the platform edge.
+Metrorail has good station signage with useful system maps and is ADA compliant, though elevators are sometimes difficult to locate.
+In a nice touch, all stations feature bumpy tiles to alert sight-impaired patrons that they are nearing the platform edge.

 After a number of delays, two DC Streetcars begin service along H Street/Benning Road and Anacostia in 2016.
 Complimenting Metrorail, they mark a return of streetcar service to Washington after a 50-year hiatus.

 Maryland Commuter Rail (MARC) features weekday trains that depart from Union Station to Baltimore every 30 minutes in evening commute and Virginia Railway Express (VRE) weekday commuter trains depart Union Station every 30-40 minutes during rush hours to Northern Virginia.